Drug Crimes Defense Attorney – Section 333.7411

 Top Drug Crimes Defense Law Firm

-If you are charged in Michigan with a misdemeanor or felony drug charge, you may be eligible to have your case taken under advisement and dismissed.
-Under limited circumstances for possession of cocaine, heroin, drug paraphernalia, prescription drugs, and other similar offenses, a person charged may request that his or her case be taken under advisement and dismissed upon completion of probation.
-If a drug charge is taken under advisement, Michigan driver license sanctions and suspension can be completely avoided.
+If you are accused of a misdemeanor or felony drug offense, you may be eligible to have your case taken under advisement and dismissed.
+Under limited circumstances for possession of cocaine, heroin, drug paraphernalia, prescription drugs, and other similar offenses, a person charged may petition the judge to take his or her case under advisement.
+If the judge takes the case under advisement, he or she will dismiss the case upon completion of probation.
+If the court accepts a drug charge under advisement, there will be no Michigan driver license sanctions or suspension.

 Deferral, Dismissal, and Advisement

-Michigan Expungement Attorney – Effectively, Michigan Compiled Law Section 333.7411 (also known as MCL 333.7411) provides that when an individual who has not previously been convicted of an offense relating to narcotic drugs, coca leaves, marihuana, or stimulant, depressant, or hallucinogenic drugs, pleads guilty to or is found guilty of possession of a controlled substance under section 7403(2)(a)(v), 7403(2)(b), (c), or (d), or of use of a controlled substance under section 7404, or possession or use of an imitation controlled substance under section 7341 for a second time, the court, without entering a judgment of guilt with the consent of the accused, may defer further proceedings and place the individual on probation upon terms and conditions that are provided for in the law.
+Michigan Compiled Law Section 333.7411 (also known as MCL 333.7411) provides that when an individual who has not previously been convicted of an offense relating to narcotic drugs, coca leaves, marihuana, or stimulant, depressant, or hallucinogenic drugs, pleads guilty to or is found guilty of possession of a controlled substance or an imitation controlled substance under section 7341 for a second time, the court, without entering a judgment of guilt, may defer further proceedings and place the individual on probation.

 7411 and Violation of Probation

-If you are on probation under 7411 and you are accused of violating probation, you risk having a conviction entered on your record, jail or prison time, and having your license suspended.
+If a court charges you with probation violation, and you are on 7411 status, you risk having a conviction entered on your record, jail or prison time, and having your license suspended.
 An accusation is not enough to trigger these consequences.
 Every violation of probation (VOP) is defensible in one way or another, even when the evidence seems overwhelming.
 Expert legal representation can result in the dismissal of probation violation charges based on a constitutional violation, a mistake in testing procedures or protocol, a technicality in the Judgment of Sentence, a lack of knowledge or intent, mistake, and many other exculpatory strategies.
 When there is no way to avoid the judge determining there was a violation of probation, the defense can be one of mitigation.
 Mitigation means convincing the judge to keep the client’s sentence under 7411 and limiting the other consequences based on equitable factors, such as family obligation, possible loss of employment, desire to get therapy or drug treatment, and probable expulsion or failure in school.
-With an aggressive, creative, and intelligent defense, a violation of probation does not have to result in serious consequences.
+With an aggressive, creative, and intelligent defense, a violation of probation does not have to result in severe consequences.